-- I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) A program in neuroendovascular intervention must be jointly administered by programs in diagnostic radiology, neurological surgery, neuroradiology, and child neurology or neurology which are accredited by the ACGME; these programs must be present within the same primary clinical site.
-(Core)
+I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core)

-I.B.1.a).(1) To request an exception, programs should submit a plan for how the intent of the requirement will be met.
-(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites.
-(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
-(Core)
+I.B.1.a) A program in neuroendovascular intervention endovascular surgical neuroradiology must be jointly administered by programs in neurological surgery, diagnostic radiology, neurological surgery, neuroradiology, and child neurology or neurology which are accredited by the ACGME; these programs must be present within the same primary clinical site -institution. ^(Core) I.B.1.a).(1) To request an exception, programs should submit a plan for how the intent of the requirement will be met. ^(Core) Exceptions to this requirement will be subject to the review and approval, on a case-by-case basis, by the Review Committees for Neurological Surgery, Neurology, and Radiology.
+The endovascular surgical neuroradiology program is not intended to replace or duplicate the ACGME-accredited program in neuroradiology.
+I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)